 This course will cover the basic applied and theoretical aspects of models to analyze time-to-event data.
 Basic concepts will be introduced including the hazard function, survival function, right censoring, and the Cox-proportional hazards (PH) model with fixed and time dependent covariates.
 Additional topics will include regression diagnostics for survival models, the stratified PH model, additive hazards regression models and multivariate survival models.
 Permission of the course director required.
 Prerequisites: M21-560 Biostatistics I and M21-570 Biostatistics II.
-For details, to register, and to receive permission from the course director, contact the program manager (email@example.com or 314-362-1384).
+For details, to register, and to receive permission from the course director, contact the program manager (by email or phone: 314-362-1384).

 Credit 3 units.